 NOTE: Recovery supports are a collection of non-clinical services that support recovery from alcohol and drug addiction.
 The ATR program is limited to 7 counties in West Central Missouri, 7 counties in Southwest Missouri, and 7 counties in Southeast Missouri.

-Significance: The federal Access to Recovery (ATR III) grant ended in September 2014, and the ATR IV grant began in July 2015.
+Significance: The federal Access to Recovery (ATR) IV grant began in July 2015.

 Substance Abuse Traffic Offenders Program (SATOP) Consumers Served